openSUSE/permissions/README.md

     # optional installation
     meson install

-# Known limitations
+# Known Limitations

-permctl doesn't remove permissions that were removed from the profiles.
-So if an entry is removed like with https://github.com/openSUSE/permissions/pull/100 there needs to be an update of the package that caries the binary to take effect.
-ATM we don't see this as major problem and also don't have a good way to solve this generally.
-If you you have an idea submits are very welcome.
+`permctl` doesn't recognize when formerly managed files are removed from the profiles.
+So if an entry is removed like in
+<https://github.com/openSUSE/permissions/pull/100>, there needs to be an
+update of the package that carries the binary, to take effect.
+At the moment we don't see this as major problem and also don't have a good way to solve this generally.
+If you have an idea, pull requests are very welcome.

+Generally `permctl` is not considered a "monitoring" tool in the sense that it detects malicious or haphazard changes to file permissions.
+Using it to restore permissions to known good values is not recommended, since bad permissions might already have put the system at risk.
+Also the root cause for bad file permission settings can obscured this way, maybe hiding a deeper rooting problem that should be fixed.